Bostonhacks/bostonhacks-api/docs/gettingstarted_developer.md

 ## Docker Watch

-The preferred way to develop since it spins up all components for you in one command.
+The preferred way to develop since it spins up all components for you in one command and follows your code changes automatically.

    1. All code must work in the Docker container since our work deploys with Docker containers.
    2. Ensure no other programs are using ports 8000.
 If you run into issues, try closing containers first.
    3. Create a `.env.development` file as specified in `.env.example`
       - For help with Google Auth, refer to the [Google Cloud App Setup](/docs/googleauth.md#google-cloud-app-setup) section
-   4. If you changed schemas in `prisma/schema.prisma`, run `npm run build:dev` to create a migration.
-If you don't do this, then your changes will not be reflected in the dev environment.
+   4. If you changed schemas in `prisma/schema.prisma`, follow instructions [here](#changing-schemas) for more info on how to properly change schemas and run migrations.
       - You might need to change your `.env.development` file to use db `@localhost` since the build command uses the same `.env` file as the Docker container.
    5. Run `npm run docker:dev` to start the docker container
       1. `npm run exitdocker:dev` to exit containers
       2. `npm run cleandocker:dev` to exit containers and remove created volumes
-      3. Sometimes you might have to docker-compose down (exitdocker) to start again.
+      3. Sometimes you might have to docker compose down (exitdocker) to start again.
-      4. Refer to [Docker](#docker) section to understand more
    6. Run tests with `npm run docker:test`
       - This uses the `docker-compose.test.yml` file.